gpageot/JenkinsUE4/Documentation/SETUP.md

 # Setup

-This document describe steps to have the engine, perforce and jenkins setup in order to run the jenkins pipelines of this project.
+This document describe steps to have the engine, perforce and Jenkins setup in order to run the Jenkins pipelines of this project.

 ## Preparation

 You will need a lot of disk space during that setup, at least 40GB for the engine files.
 (Without taking into account space on the perforce server, and your project(s) files)

-Setup a github account in order to be able to download a version of UE4: https://github.com/EpicGames/UnrealEngine
+Setup a GitHub account in order to be able to download a version of UE4: https://github.com/EpicGames/UnrealEngine

 Select the version of the engine you want to use and download the zip

-Unzip to your harddrive.
+Unzip to your hard-drive.

 Run Setup.bat (This will download around 5GB of additional data)